 The proxy wars being carried out by the United States, Russia, Turkey, and Iran are more or less aimed at humiliating one another and power-grabs in the Middle East, but the victims of their brutal tactics are always innocent civilians.

 Russia and Iran are backing Syrian President Bashar al-Assad while the US is arming the rebel opposition Free Syrian Army, and Turkey had been on the fence until Sunday’s attack.
-Turkey had agreed that Assad must go but would allow for peaceful 6-month transitional period until the Syrian president would step down.
+Turkey had agreed that Assad must go but would allow for a peaceful 6-month transitional period until the Syrian president would step down.

 Russia and Iran are not natural allies, but their combined resentment of the US has united the countries because they both want America out of the Middle East, and both countries have a lot at stake in controlling the transport of oil through the Middle East and Europe.